My muse is Edgar Allan Poe.

 My muse, as I said, is Edgar Allan Poe.
 A genius of a bygone century, who lives on in word and video, forever.
 I have two photos of him over my desk.
 I have dozens of books by him or about him, on my bookshelves.

 I adore him.
-I allow him to guide me past the troubled areas of my world, and into a light he had no chance to see, during his life.
+I allow him to guide me past the troubled areas of my world, and into a light he could not see, during his life.

 It’s rather like having an imaginary friend.
 Someone to share deep dark secrets with, who will not judge or point fingers.